Missouri State Bears football: Head coaches

-Since 1909, the Missouri State Bears have had 22 different head coaches.
+Since 1909, the Missouri State Bears have had 23 different head coaches.
 The first coach in program history was Walter Langston who coached the team for one year.
 Arthur Briggs is the longest tenured head coach with two non consecutive runs as head coach.
 He coached the Bears for 20 seasons in total.
-The current coach is Ryan Beard who was hired on December 16, 2022.
+The current coach is Casey Woods who was hired on December 19, 2025.
 There was no team for the 1913 season.
 Due to World War II, Missouri State did not field a team for the 1943–1944 seasons.